UCL-Biosciences/UCL-Biosciences-Image-Analysis/README.md

-# Image Segmentation With Cellpose
+# Image Segmentation With Cellpose-SAM

 A modular pipeline for segmenting time-lapse microscopy images using Cellpose and validating segmentation quality.